 One of the most legendary adventures in all mythology is brought to life in Jason and the Argonauts, an epic saga of good and evil.
 As a mere boy Jason, the heir to the kingdom of Ancient ...
 See full summary »

-Ursula K. Le Guin, author of the novels, on which the production was based, was negatively critical of the adaptation.
+Ursula K. Le Guin, author of the novels on which the production is based, was critical of the adaptation.
 Among her complaints was the "whitewashing" of her characters' races (in the novels, few of Le Guin's characters are white).
-Le Guin also resented a statement published by director Robert Lieberman, which indicated that she approved of his take on her story.
+Le Guin also resented a statement published by director Robert Lieberman intoning that she approved of his take on her story.
 See more »

 Shortly after Ged and Oigon turn their backs to the goat, the crystal from Oigon's staff falls to the ground.
 After the cut, the crystal is back.
 See more »

 This is a bleak place.
 I suppose it's more cheerful on the other side of the mountain... did you hear me, I said I hope it's more cheerful on the other side of the mountain.
 Hey Buddy, we've been walking for an hour, did you fall asleep on your feet?